cam39porter/thesis/deliverables/project-proposal.md

 * In terms of small and medium size enterprises (SMEs), the UK's share of exports is in the bottom five across Europe [(WorldFirst, 5)](#worldfirst-brexit).

-* One of the primary factors deterring UK SMEs from exporting is sense that their product or service will not be suitable for a particular market [(WorldFirst, 6)](#worldfirst-brexit).
+* One of the primary factors deterring UK SMEs from exporting is a sense that their product or service will not be suitable for a particular market [(WorldFirst, 6)](#worldfirst-brexit).

-* Although it may be assumed that weakening pound will increase exports, the global nature of UK supply chains combined with the potential for increased tariffs means exporters could become less competitive [(WorldFirst, 12)](#worldfirst-brexit).
+* Although it may be assumed that a weakening pound will increase exports, the global nature of UK supply chains combined with the potential for increased tariffs means exporters could become less competitive [(WorldFirst, 12)](#worldfirst-brexit).

-* Due to the price inelasticity of UK goods and services abroad, quality and brand are two of the most important factors in determining their success [(WorldFirst, 12)](#worldfirst-brexit).
+* Due to the price inelasticity of UK goods and services abroad, quality and brand are two of the most important factors in determining SMEs' export success [(WorldFirst, 12)](#worldfirst-brexit).

 * More than half of SME exports go to the US [(WorldFirst, 16)](#worldfirst-brexit).